mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 A cloning vat looks much like an autodoc and carries a similar brain but is specialised in the biology of cloning, not therapeutic medical care.
-The bulk of the cloning vat is a 50-Slot advanced bioreaction chamber capable of force- growing a clone to adulthood at a 50x accelerated rate.
+The bulk of the cloning vat is a 50-Slot advanced bioreaction chamber capable of force-growing a clone to adulthood at a 50x accelerated rate.
 This procedure requires careful monitoring and is often supplemented by the implantation of cybernetic devices such as wafer jacks in the clone’s skull, a task facilitated